rosal3svictor/JavaScript/README.md

 name = 'John'; // TypeError: Assignment to constant variable
 ```

-it is a `constant variable` but heads up: the fact the is a constant <u>doesn't mean</u> that is immutable.
-As you may recall, `primitive values are immutable`, they're just values.
+it is a `constant variable` but heads up: the fact the is a constant <u>doesn't mean</u> that it's value is immutable.
+As you may recall, `primitive values are immutable`.

 ## Redeclaration